-Dan Mladosti was one of the biggest holidays in SFRY and it continues to be commemorated today.
+Dan mladosti (Youth Day or Day of Youth) was one of the biggest holidays in socialist Yugoslavia.
+It continues to be commemorated today.

 Table of Contents

 - “One Day in Kumrovec”: Remembering Yugoslavia Podcast Episode #73

 - Dan Mladosti in Socialist Yugoslavia

 - Dan Mladosti After Yugoslavia

 “One Day in Kumrovec”: Remembering Yugoslavia Podcast Episode #73

 Support the Podcast